sumanndass/Bank-Operations-Analysis/README.md

   3. If the account does not have a minimum balance, withdrawals should be prohibited and an appropriate message should be displayed.
   4. The policy prohibits more than three cash withdrawal transactions in a single account on the same day.
   5. The policy prohibits more than three cash deposit transactions in a single account on the same day.
-  6. The monthly transaction limit should be less than 5, and if it exceeds Rs.
-50/= will be debited.
-  7. The cash deposit transaction amount exceeding Rs.
+  6. The cash deposit transaction amount exceeding Rs.
 500,000/= should be inserted into the 'High Value Transaction' table.
+  7. The daily maximum cash withdrawal limit is Rs.100,000/-, and any excess will result in a 1% of debit charge of transaction amount.
      Trigger for 1 to 7
      ```sql
      Create trigger tg_Update_Insert_Delete